prebid/prebid.github.io/dev-docs/bidder-adaptor.md

     - If you support one or more userId modules, add `userId: (list of supported vendors)`.
 No default value.
     - If you support video and/or native mediaTypes add `media_types: video, native`.
 Note that display is added by default.
 If you don't support display, add "no-display" as the first entry, e.g. `media_types: no-display, native`.
 No default value.
     - If you support COPPA, add `coppa_supported: true`.
 Default is false.
+    - If you support GPP, add `gpp_supported: true`.
+Default is false.
     - If you support the [supply chain](/dev-docs/modules/schain.html) feature, add `schain_supported: true`.
 Default is false.
     - If you support passing a demand chain on the response, add `dchain_supported: true`.
 Default is false.
     - If your bidder doesn't work well with safeframed creatives, add `safeframes_ok: false`.
 This will alert publishers to not use safeframed creatives when creating the ad server entries for your bidder.
 No default value.